the Super Bowl

 it feels like to hurt someone, and get hurt, physically and

-Siloam.
-I have followed the Patriots all year via
+have followed the Patriots all year via Coach Harrison’s

-calls from my family.
-I have bragged about the team to my
+family.
+I have bragged about the team to my Dalton friends,

-Dalton friends, and after the championship game, I have
+and after the championship game, I have bragged even more.

 Congratulations to the Patriots for their fine season, and I